Why is the universe the way it is?

 Fundamental and philosophical questions like that lead me to study physics.
 I wanted to know more about nature and how it works.

-Institute for Astronomy at ETH Zurich with Marcella Carollo and with Ben Moore at the Institute for Theoretical Physics (now
+Institute for Particle Physics and Astrophysics) at ETH Zurich with Marcella Carollo and with Ben Moore at the Institute for Theoretical Physics (now

 Institute for Computational Science) at the University